palewire/first-github-scraper/docs/repo.md

 ![new repo button](_static/repo-new-button.png)

 On the next page, fill in a name for your repository.
-Something like `my-first-github-scraper` will work, but you can name it anything you like.
+Something like `my-first-github-scraper` will work, but you can name it anything.

-Make sure the repo is public — which ensures your scraper will run for free — and then hit the big green button at the bottom of the page.
+Make sure the repo is public, which ensures your scraper will run for free.
+Then hit the green button at the bottom of the page.

 ![make new repo](_static/repo-new-repo.png)